quassel/quassel/README.md

 ## Downloading
 Official, stable downloads are provided on the [Quassel IRC download page](https://quassel-irc.org/downloads).

-Automated Windows builds are available via the [AppVeyor build history][ci-win-status-history].
-Pick a build, then choose the *Artifacts* tab.
+Automated Windows and macOS builds are available via the [GitHub Actions tab][ci-status-page].
+Pick a build, then download the appropriate artifact.

 Unofficial builds and testing versions are [contributed by several community members](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Unofficial-builds).